Model-robust standardization in stepped wedge cluster randomized trials: Formalizing the treatment effect estimands in SW-CRTs under informative sizes

 \subsection{Notation and general definition}

-We first consider a cross-sectional SW-CRT consisting of \(I\) clusters (indexed by \(i\)) and \(J\) periods (indexed by \(j\)), and will provide a generalization to closed-cohort designs in Web Appendix Section A.6.
-The trial includes a baseline period (\(j=1\)), during which no clusters received treatment, and a complete rollout period (\(j=J\)), by which all clusters have adopted treatment.
+We first consider a cross-sectional SW-CRT consisting of \(I\) clusters (indexed by \(i\)) and \(J\) periods (indexed by \(j\)), and will provide a generalization to closed-cohort designs in Web Appendix A. The trial includes a baseline period (\(j=1\)), during which no clusters received treatment, and a complete rollout period (\(j=J\)), by which all clusters have adopted treatment.
 The treatment status of cluster \(i\) in period \(j\) is denoted by \(Z_{ij} \in \{0,1\} \), where \(Z_{ij} = 1\) indicates the cluster is treated, and \(Z_{ij}=0\) otherwise.
 The number of clusters receiving treatment in each period, denoted by \(I_j\), is fixed and known for all \(j\).
 We define \(N_{ij}\) as the number of individuals included in cluster \(i\) during period \(j\), with the total number of observation in cluster \(i\) given by \(N_i = \sum_{j=1}^{J} N_{ij}\), the total number of observations in period \(j\) by \(N_j = \sum_{i=1}^{I} N_{ij}\), and the overall sample size by \(N = \sum_{i=1}^{I} \sum_{j=1}^{J} N_{ij}\).
-The treatment adoption follows a randomized staggered rollout pattern, where each cluster \(i\) adopts treatment at a known adoption time \(A_i = a \in \mathcal{A} = \{2,\dots, J\}\).
+The treatment adoption follows a randomized staggered rollout pattern, whereby each cluster \(i\) is randomly assigned to initiate treatment at one of the prespecified adoption times \(A_i = a \in \mathcal{A} = \{2,\dots, J\}\).
+In other words, we consider a simple staggered rollout randomization without additional stratification or covariate-constrained component.
 As a result, the treatment status of cluster \(i\) in period \(j\) is given by \(Z_{ij} = \mathbb{I}(A_i\leq j) \), indicating that once a cluster initiates treatment, it remains exposed in all subsequent periods.
 We follow the potential outcomes notation in \citet{chen2024model} and define \(Y_{ijk}(z)\) as the potential outcome under the treatment for individual \(k \in \{1,\dots, N_{ij} \}\) in period \(j\) of cluster \(i\), had the cluster-period been assigned to treatment condition \(Z_{ij}=z\), where \(z=1\) denotes treatment and \(z=0\) denotes control.
-Under this notation, we make the implicit assumption of no anticipation, and no exposure-time varying treatment effect; see Assumptions 1 and 2 in \citet{chen2024model} that formalize this notation.
-We denote \(e_j = I_j/I\) as the known propensity score in period $j$ that is fixed by design.
-In SW-CRT, since all clusters start with control in period \(j=1\), and end with treatment in period \(j=J\), the propensity score \(e_1 = 0\) and \(e_J=1\), violating the treatment positive condition in causal inference.\citep{chen2024model} Under the potential outcomes framework, the extreme propensity score implies that there is no possibility to observe the potential outcome under the opposite treatment at the first and last period, thus the identifiable causal contrasts are only well-defined such that \(e_j \wedge (1-e_j) >0 \), where \(a \wedge b = \min (a,b)\).
-Let \(f(a,b)\) denote a pre-specified contrast function, for example, \(f(a,b) = a-b\) leads to a mean or risk difference estimand, and \(f(a,b) = a/b\) leads to a risk ratio estimand.
-We define a general class of weighted average treatment effects in stepped-wedge cluster-randomized trials (SW-CRTs) as
+With this notation, we make the assumption of no anticipation, nor exposure-time varying treatment effect; see Assumptions 1 and 2 in \citet{chen2024model} which formalize this notation with rigorous mathematical statements.